perpetualKid/GetText.NET/README.md

 ### Parsing plural rules from the *.mo file header

 GetText.NET can parse plural rules directly from the *.mo file header and compile it to a dynamic method in runtime.
-To enable this option you can just create a catalog using the `MoCompilingPluralLoader` from the [GetText.NET.PluralCompile](https://www.nuget.org/packages/GetText.NET.PluralCompile) package:
+To enable this option pass the `MoCompilingPluralLoader` from the [GetText.NET.PluralCompile](https://www.nuget.org/packages/GetText.NET.PluralCompile) package to the Catalog constructor:
 ```csharp
 	ICatalog catalog = new Catalog(new MoCompilingPluralLoader("Example", "./locale"));
 ```
-This loader will parse plural formula from the *.mo file header and compile it to plural rule for your Catalog instance at runtime, just when your *.mo file loads.
+This loader will parse plural formula from the *.mo file header and compile it to plural rule for the Catalog instance at runtime, just when the *.mo file loads.
-Your Catalog's *PluralString methods performance will be the same as if you were using GetText.NET default precompiled plural rules, only *.mo file loading will be slightly slower.
+The Catalog's *PluralString methods performance will be the same as if using GetText.NET default precompiled plural rules, only *.mo file loading will be slightly slower.

-This feature requires enabled JIT compiler in your runtime.
-You can not use MoCompilingPluralLoader in an full-AOT environment.
+This feature requires enabled JIT compiler in the runtime.
+MoCompilingPluralLoader can not be used in an full-AOT environment.
 This is why MoCompilingPluralLoader moved to a separate library.

-For hosts without enabled JIT you can use `MoAstPluralLoader` which will only parse plural formulas to an abstract syntax tree and interpret it every time you call a *PluralString method from your catalog, without compiling.
+For hosts without enabled JIT, use `MoAstPluralLoader` which will only parse plural formulas to an abstract syntax tree and interpret it every time a call to *PluralString method is made from the catalog, without compiling.
 Please note that this solution is slightly slower than MoCompilingPluralLoader even it's pretty well optimized.

 ### Custom plural formulas